James Benning (film director): Early life and education

-James Benning was born 1942 in Milwaukee, Wisconsin.
+James Benning was born in 1942 in Milwaukee, Wisconsin.
 Benning played baseball for the first twenty years of his life.
 He earned an undergraduate and master's degree in mathematics at the University of Wisconsin–Milwaukee, which he attended on a baseball scholarship.
 Benning experienced a political awakening and racial consciousness during the late 1960s, participating in civil rights protests led by Father James Groppi in segregated Milwaukee.

 Benning dropped out of graduate school to forfeit his military deferment since his friends, who were mostly not in school, were being drafted and dying in Vietnam.
-Benning instead joined the War on Poverty, teaching children of migrant workers in Colorado how to read and write, and helping to start a commodities food program that fed people living in poverty in the Missouri Ozarks.
+Benning instead joined the war on poverty, teaching children of migrant workers in Colorado how to read and write, and helping to start a commodities food program that fed people living in poverty in the Missouri Ozarks.
 Benning often uses this background as part of his film work.

 At the age of 33, Benning received an MFA from the University of Wisconsin–Madison where he had studied with David Bordwell.

-For the next four years he taught filmmaking at Northwestern University and CalArts.
+For the next four years he taught filmmaking at Northwestern University and CalArts (1988—present).